Add-Ons For Your Event

-Anytime you are having a party that includes dancing, it provides a screen that can be used to show videos.
-I have a wide variety of videos both current and past that can be mixed into the dance sets.
+Anytime you are having a party that includes dancing, I can provide a screen that can be used to show videos.
+I have a wide variety of music videos both current and past that can be mixed into the dance sets.

 Karaoke works with the standard TV screen with the words for the singer, but a huge video screen makes it really fun.
-When I am able to flash the words on a screen big enough for the whole group to see; it makes it more fun because they will sing right along.
+When I am able to flash the words on a screen big enough for the whole group to see, it really draws the rest of the group into each song and makes it more fun because they will sing right along.